kenhkan/morrison/README.md

 There is no surprise on the first kind of conversions.
 It's a simple map from one set of delimiter to another.

-The second one is also intuitive, going from `none` to `flat` requires no change because `flat` does not require brackets anyway.
-Going from `flat` to `hierarchical` forces an open bracket to be added at the beginning of the stream as well as right after each bracket close.
+The second one is tricky.
+Going from `none` to `flat` requires no change because `flat` does not require brackets anyway.
+Going from `flat` to `hierarchical` is disallowed because of the ambiguity of whether and where to insert the open brackets.

-The third one is the tricky one.
+The third one is equally tricky.
 For conversion from either `hierarchical` or `flat` to `none`, the conversion is simple as Vyzzi can simply drop all brackets.
-For `hierarchical` to `flat`, it's disallowed because of disambiguity.
+For `hierarchical` to `flat`, it's disallowed because of disambiguity in the semantics of the output.

+To achieve the disallowed conversion types, insert a component in between the two that would perform the correct marshalling behavior.

 #### The responsibility of Vyzzi in delimiter conversion